 - Configure fast re-marketing for cart abandons or cart abandons with products removed

 - Any actions or sequence of actions on site

 Generally, a trigger can take 15-90 minutes to launch a marketing campaign.
 This varies depending on the implementation of data collection, load on the pipeline, custom configuration of the defined trigger, and the workflow in Adobe Campaign.

 - Abandonment: You can create a trigger to fire when a visitor views a product but does not add anything to the cart.
-Configure Propensity Scoring to understand customers' tendency to not after abandoning a shopping cart.

 - Action: You can create triggers, for example, to fire after newsletter sign-ups, email subscriptions, or applications for credit cards (confirmations).
 If you are a retailer, you can create a trigger for a visitor who signs up for a loyalty program.
 In media and entertainment, create triggers for visitors who watch a certain show, and perhaps you want to respond with a survey.